Diospyros nigra

 Diospyros nigra, the black sapote, is a species of persimmon.
 Common names include chocolate pudding fruit, black soapapple and (in Spanish) zapote prieto.
 The tropical fruit tree is native to Mexico, Central America, and Colombia.
 The common name sapote refers to any soft, edible fruit.
-Black sapote is not related to white sapote nor mamey sapote.
+Black sapote is not related to white sapote and is only distantly related to mamey sapote.
 The genus Diospyros has numerous other fruit bearing tree species in addition to the persimmons and black sapote.
+It is said to taste like chocolate pudding.

 Etymology

 The etymology of Diospyros is "divine fruit".
 It derives from the greek words "dios" and "pyron".
 This term, translated from Greek, can be variously rendered as "God's pear", "Wheat of Zeus" and "Jove's fire".

 Description

 Mature trees can grow to over 25 m in height and are evergreen.
 It is frost sensitive but can tolerate light frosts.
 The leaves are elliptic-oblong, tapered at both ends, dark green, glossy and 10–30 cm long.
 Some trees bear only male flowers.
 Others have both male and female flowers, though some of these are self-incompatible.
 Fruiting takes about 3–4 years from seed and the trees are heavy bearers.